 At this juncture, one should have a clear understanding of defamation, different types of defamation and the consequences of spreading false claims about another's reputation or integrity.

 What Should Do To Rectify Those Defamations Before It Is Too Late?

 The best thing to do is to quickly remove or retract the defamatory statements

-and genuinely apologise to the victims.
+and genuinely apologize to the victims.
 Remember that the victims may still disregard

 the apologies and sue the perpetrators.
 In some cases that could resolve the issue without further legal actions.
 Sometimes, one may also have to pay an out of court compensation before the matter can be put to rest.